If you’re looking to finally get in shape, but you don’t want to break the bank, you’re in luck.

 Overall, Fit4Less is a good value gym.
 The equipment and amenities compare well to other gyms in the same budget-range, and 24/7 access makes being a member super convenient.

-However, if you love taking group classes at the gym, soaking in the hot tub after a long workout, or need childcare, you won’t find these amenities at Fit4Less and may need to up your gym budget to meet your needs.
+However, if you love taking group classes at the gym, soaking in the hot tub after a long workout (or even taking a shower!), or need childcare, you won’t find these amenities at Fit4Less and may need to up your gym budget to meet your needs.

 Let’s take a closer look at my Fit4Less gym review.